 Adderall as a Gateway Drug

 Adderall is a dangerous gateway drug because students who regularly use Adderall are three times more likely to abuse other drugs.
-According to rehabs.com, college students abusing Adderall are three times more likely to abuse marijuana, five times more likely to abuse painkillers and eight times more likely to abuse cocaine and tranquilizers.
+According to research, college students who have abused Adderall are three times more likely to abuse marijuana, five times more likely to abuse painkillers and eight times more likely to abuse cocaine and tranquilizers .

 If you or a loved one have become dependent on Adderall and find yourself living an unmanageable life, Hotel California by the Sea is here to help.
 Please call us before it is too late.